Most interesting places for military tour in Bratislava

 • B-S-3 “Paseka” – in the forest

-• B-S-4 “Lány” – visible from the road near border crossing Petržalka – Berg, at the edge of the forest
+• B-S-4 “Lány” – visible from the road near the border crossing Petržalka – Berg, at the edge of the forest

 • B-S-5a,5b “Vídeň I a II” – double-object, destroyed during road construction